The New God Argument

 The assumptions may be false.
 But there are strong reasons to believe that the general possibilities are true.
 And there are strong reasons to trust that we can make the specific possibilities true.
 Indeed, we should and even must make them true, according to some conceptions of the good life and human thriving.

-When taken together, the assumptions prove that superhumanity probably would be more compassionate than we are and created our world.
-In other words, if we trust in our own superhuman potential then we should trust that we have a compassionate creator.
+When taken together, the assumptions prove that superhuman civilizations probably would be more compassionate than we are and a superhuman civilization probably created our world.
+In other words, if we trust in the compassionate and creative superhuman potential of our civilization then we should also trust that we have a superhuman compassionate creator.

-In some religions, a compassionate creator may qualify as God.
-So trust in our own superhuman potential may entail faith in God.
-Atheism may entail distrust in superhuman potential generally.
-And it may be particularly incoherent to combine atheism with trust in our own superhuman potential.
+In some religions, a superhuman compassionate creator may qualify as God.
+So trust in the superhuman potential of our civilization may entail faith in God.
+Atheism may entail distrust in our compassionate and creative superhuman potential.
+And it may be particularly incoherent to combine atheism with trust in the superhuman potential of our civilization.

 Definitions